sandsmark/aicompo-tg17/README.md

 Ghostly
 ============

-A reverse pacman, where you are the ghost.
+A game similar to Pacman™, but where you are the ghosts.

 Original idea by Kepler.

-Graphics are from http://pacman.shaunew.com/redmine/projects/pacman and licensed under the GPLv3
+Graphics are from http://pacman.shaunew.com/redmine/projects/pacman and licensed under the GPLv3.

 ## Windows binary